aschiavoni/mamajamas/README.md

 Remember, making any of the changes described above requires a restart of the rails server before they will take effect.

+##### Mailchimp

+We integrate with Mailchimp to keep an accurate and configurable mailing list.
+At minimum, you must configure a valid Mailchimp API key in your environment:

+  MAILCHIMP_API_KEY

+This will assume you have a list called  "Mamajamas Development".
+You can change this by setting

+  MAILCHIMP_MAILING_LIST_NAME

+in your environment.
+You can also change the interest grouping name (default: "Preferences") by setting:

+  MAILCHIMP_MAILING_LIST_GROUPING

+When deploying, use heroku config:set to configure the environment variables.
+For example:

+    heroku config:set MAILCHIMP_API_KEY="XXXX" --app mamajamas

 ### Testing Environment